The Lockbox Strategy and 10 Other Retirement Income Tips from Nobel Laureate, William Sharpe

 9. A Financial Advisor Can Be Very Useful

-“Ideally, he or she [the financial advisor] will have a deep background in the economics of investment and spending approaches, sufficient analytic tools to determine the ranges of likely outcomes from different strategies, and an ability to work with clients to find approaches that are suitable, given their situation and preferences.”
+“Ideally, [the financial advisor] will have a deep background in the economics of investment and spending approaches, sufficient analytic tools to determine the ranges of likely outcomes from different strategies, and an ability to work with clients to find approaches that are suitable, given their situation and preferences.”

 10. The Hallmarks of Good Financial Advice: Diversify.
 Economize.
 Personalize.
 Contextualize.